planetminguez/tamarin-c/README.md

 ## Hardware notes

-The current Tamarin-C release only supports UART & SWD with Thunderbolt 3 or USB3 cables that have the SBU pins connected.
-A future release will also allow UART on the data lines.
+The current Tamarin-C release supports UART & SWD with Thunderbolt 3 or USB3 cables that have the SBU pins connected.
+It also includes an experimental UART mode on the USB-C data lines (D+/D-).

 Please bare with me while I add documentation :)